simphony/wrapper-development/README.md

 syntactic layer.
 Thus, the user can either provide a pre-built cuds object or build it by adding to the engine.

-After the simulation is ran, the internal copy is updated.
+After the simulation is run, the internal copy is updated.

 In this layer, the different API operations will have different behaviours based on the CUBA type of the subject.
 Hence, the interoperability between semantic